undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

 I would like to be able to open my scene tree and preview (in top bottom layout) vertically split next to my code editor but currently I see no way to go about this.
 [this is how I want it](https://i.imgur.com/2iJPw8F.png) 🍀
 - Currently no support for reading and writing to zip files, there exists [a module / custom build](https://github.com/flyingpimonster/godot/tree/zip-module-3.4) that I ended up using but I think this functionality is basic enough to be included in the editor itself

+## Conclusion
+Godot's UI system is very well rounded and capable of solving most issues you might encounter, The way its editor system integrates with it is excellent and the overall experiance for the developer is very good, If there is something it can't solve out of the box plugins exist for most things,

+I will definatley keep it in mind if I ever want a app focused on GUI, and I hope to get the chance to use it again